FelipeJAguiar/health_insurance/README.md

 # Business Assumptions
 Business assumptions made were divided in two topics:

-1-Provide a Google Sheets doc that, inputing a customer data, returns customer propensity.
+1 - Provide a Google Sheets doc that, inputing a customer data, returns customer propensity.

-2-Answer some questions to understand and quantify business assumptions related with model performance.
+2 - Answer some questions to understand and quantify business assumptions related with model performance.

    🟪 What percentage of interested customers, could the sales center contact by calling 20,000?